-May 12, 2021 Young Named Dean of the College of Architecture and Design
+May 12, 2021 We Welcome Jason Young, Dean of the College

 The College of Architecture and Design is pleased to announce the appointment of Jason Young as the 12th dean of the college.
 On May 12, 2021, University of Tennessee, Knoxville, Provost John Zomchick made the announcement, following a national search.
 Young will assume the post on July 1, when Dean Scott Poole will step down to return to teaching.

 “Jason will bring a compelling vision for design education, conviction of the important role to be played by design across the university, and a strong commitment to community engagement as he begins his tenure as the next dean of the College of Architecture and Design,” said Zomchick.
 “He enters that role, moreover, with broad support and deep familiarity with all of the college’s constituencies.
 I look forward to his leadership of the college as our university embarks on its new strategic vision.”

 Since 2014, Young has served as professor and director of the college’s School of Architecture.
 During his tenure, the school has been nationally ranked numerous times and named a “Most Hired From” program by DesignIntelligence.
 Enrollment in the school has climbed to today’s largest class with the highest GPA, and over the past eight years, a record number of students and faculty in the school have earned the acclaimed Fulbright Award.

 To improve the educational experience for students, Young collaborated with the School of Interior Architecture and School of Landscape Architecture to reimagine dual-degree programs that allow undergraduate students to earn master’s degrees through a unique integrated plan.
 He supported the overhaul of the school’s first-year curriculum led by faculty, work that was recognized with a 2019 national AIA Innovation Award as a model for other schools.
 Young’s vision for innovation also resulted in an elevation of computational design in the curriculum and robotics technology and faculty in the school.